-Gail Worthington has worked for the past five years as a volunteer education advocate in support of initiatives aimed at eliminating the academic achievement gap.
-She is a former consultant to 50CAN (“Coalition for Achievement Now”), a non-partisan education advocacy organization working to promote education reform at state and local levels.
-Worthington has ten years of investment banking experience, specializing in corporate finance and interest rate risk managment.
-Ms. Worthington has an undergraduate degree from Bowdoin College and a Masters Degree in Developmental Psychology from Teachers College, Columbia University with a concentration in early childhood education.
+Gail Worthington has worked for the past decade as an education advocate in support of initiatives aimed at eliminating the academic achievement gap.
+She is a former consultant for 50CAN (“Coalition for Achievement Now”), a non-partisan education advocacy organization working to promote education reform at state and local levels; and for Save the Children, an international organization dedicated to the health and well being of children and families.
+Prior to her work in education reform, Ms. Worthington completed ten years of investment banking experience, specializing in corporate finance and interest rate risk management.
+She earned a Bachelor of Arts degree from Bowdoin College and a Masters of Arts degree in Developmental Psychology from Teachers College, Columbia University with concentrations in early childhood education and learning theory.

 President, President and CEO of Roanoke Electric

 Curtis Wynn has over 25 years of management experience and has served as the President and CEO of Roanoke Electric Cooperative and subsidiary organizations for the last 16 years.
 He is responsible for managing the day-to-day operations necessary to protect the long-term sustainability of the cooperative.
 In addition, Mr. Wynn serves on the following boards and committees: North Carolina Rural Economic Development Center; Natural Capital Investment Fund, CoBank Nominating Committee; and North Carolina Association of Electric Cooperatives.
 Mr. Wynn holds a Bachelor of Science Degree from Troy University.